-From an initial total pool of 462 potential participants, 71 (15.4%) parent/guardians or former students were successfully contacted.
-As has been the case with the previous JRC follow up studies, the sole reason for inability to contact participants was a lack of current contact information despite consistent efforts to maintain contact and obtain current contact information (e.g., repeated phone contacts, searches of information databases such as 411 or Whitepages, etc.).
+From an initial total pool of 308 potential participants, 88 (29%) parent/guardians or former students were successfully contacted.
+As has been the case with the previous JRC follow up studies, the sole reason for inability to contact participants was a lack of current contact information despite consistent efforts to maintain contact and obtain current contact information (e.g., repeated phone contacts, searches of information databases such as 411 or Whitepages, use of Facebook, etc.).

-The mean age of the former students (i.e., at the time of this investigation) was 26.7 years (range 14.6 - 54.2 years).
-The mean length of stay at JRC was 3.4 years (range 0.25 - 15.6 years; median length of stay was 2.4 years).
-The mean time since discharge from JRC was 6.3 years (range 0.25 - 29.4 years; median time since discharge was 4.5 years).
-The reporter was a parent (either by birth or adoption) in 52 (73%) of the cases and the participant him/herself in 19 (27%) of the cases (see Figure 2).
+The mean age of the former students (i.e., at the time of this investigation) was 27 years old (range 8.7 - 54.4 years).
+The mean length of stay at JRC was 4 years, 2 months (range 0.5 - 15.6 years).
+The mean time since discharge from JRC was 7 years (range 0.4 - 35.1 years).
+The reporter was a parent/guardian in 66 (75%) of the cases and the former student him/herself in 22 (25%) of the cases (see Figure 2).